kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

 Applying the `log` function to the dependent variable `saleprice`.

-Only use the columns, that were left in the dataset after analyzing the contribution of each of the columns in the previous section.
+Only use the columns that were left in the dataset after analyzing the contribution of each of the columns in the previous section.